-“Now He that hath wrought us for the selfsame thing is God, who also hath given unto us the earnest of the Spirit" (II Corinthians 5:5)
+“Now he that hath wrought us for the selfsame thing is God, who also hath given unto us the earnest of the Spirit.”
+(2 Corinthians 5:5)

-The phrase also occurs in II Corinthians 1:22: “Who hath also sealed us, and given the earnest of the Spirit in our hearts.”
-In context, the earnest payment here is associated with the “sealing” of God and the assurance that “all the promises of God in Him are yea, and in Him Amen” (v.
+The phrase also occurs in 2 Corinthians 1:22: “Who hath also sealed us, and given the earnest of the Spirit in our hearts.”
+In context, the earnest payment here is associated with the “sealing” of God and the assurance that “all the promises of God in him are yea, and in him Amen” (v.
 20).

 The third and last use of this word in the New Testament is in Ephesians 1:13-14: “In whom also trusted...after that ye believed, ye were sealed with that holy Spirit of promise, Which is the earnest of our inheritance until the redemption of the purchased possession.”
 We are “joint-heirs with Christ” (Romans 8:17), and He is to inherit all things.

 Thus, the Holy Spirit, a present possession of all who have received Christ as Savior, is also God’s pledge of a glorious future—a perfect body, a great inheritance, and the certain fulfillment of all of God’s gracious promises.
 HMM

 Days of Praise Podcast is a podcast based on the Institute for Creation Research quarterly print devotional, Days of Praise.
 Start your day with devotional readings written by Dr. Henry Morris, Dr. Henry Morris III, Dr. John Morris, and others to strengthen and encourage you in your Christian faith.